Wildlife of Saint Helena, Ascension and Tristan da Cunha

 Saint Helena, Ascension Island and Tristan da Cunha, as well the other uninhabited islands nearby, are a haven for wildlife in the middle of the Atlantic Ocean.
-The islands are or were home to much endemic flora and fauna, especially invertebrates, and many endemic fish species found in the reef ecosystems off the islands.
+The islands are or were home to much endemic flora and fauna, especially invertebrates, and many endemic fish species are found in the reef ecosystems off the islands.
 The islands have been identified by BirdLife International as Important Bird Areas for both their endemic landbirds and breeding seabirds.

 See Ascension scrub and grasslands, Saint Helena scrub and woodlands, and Tristan da Cunha–Gough Islands shrub and grasslands for more details of the World Wildlife Fund-designated ecoregions.

 Reptiles

 There are no crocodilians or snakes on the islands.
-However, many turtles appear around them.
+However, many sea turtles occur around the islands and breed on the beaches seasonally.
+Saint Helena has a small, introduced population of Asian house geckos, possibly the result of stowaways on produce shipments or cargo.

 Birds

 Saint Helena

-Saint Helena is not now a major breeding site for seabirds as Ascension is, but it used to have more endemic birds, all but one of which are now extinct.
-The wirebird (Charadrius sanctaehelenae) is a type of plover, and is the national bird.
-It is called the wirebird due to its thin legs that look like wire.
-Extinct birds on the island include the large Saint Helena petrel, small Saint Helena petrel, Saint Helena crake, Saint Helena swamphen, Saint Helena dove, Saint Helena cuckoo and, most famously, the St. Helena hoopoe.
+While Saint Helena is not as major of a breeding site for seabirds as Ascension is, it once had more endemic avian species prior to human discovery, all (but one) of which are now extinct; the wirebird (Charadrius sanctaehelenae) is a type of plover and is the national bird.
+It is called the "wirebird" due to its rather stilt-like, thin legs that look like wire.
+Extinct bird species on the island include both the large and small Saint Helena petrel, the Saint Helena crake, swamphen, dove, and cuckoo as well as, most famously, the St. Helena hoopoe.

 Ascension

 Ascension Island used to be home to many breeding seabirds; most are now all but extinct on the main island, and the main breeding site is on nearby rat-free Boatswain Bird Island.
 Over 10,000 birds breed on this tiny island, which is home to Ascension frigatebirds, red-footed, brown and masked boobies, red-billed and white-tailed tropicbirds (known as Boatswain birds), and petrels.
 The sooty tern, known locally as the wideawake tern because of its distinctive call, is the most common breeding seabird on the main island, and the airport is named after it.
-The Ascension crake and the Ascension night heron, both flightless land birds, are now extinct.
+The Ascension crake and the Ascension night heron, both flightless landbirds, are now extinct.
 The largest native land animal is the land crab Johngarthia lagostoma (formerly Gecarcinus lagostoma).